Developing Social Software Sites & Portals – From Concept To Launch At Light-speed (NOT!)

 Building Your Own Social Software Can Be Very Expensive

-Whether it’s an entrepreneur looking to build a new Web 2.0 portal, a business looking to launch a community, or an enterprise creating a collaboration portal, time to market is a key consideration — there are plenty of advantages in being able to get your projects online and launched as quickly as possible.
+Whether it’s an entrepreneur looking to build a new Web 2.0 portal, a business looking to launch a community, or an enterprise creating an online collaboration portal, time to market is a key consideration — there are plenty of advantages in being able to get your projects online and launched as quickly as possible.

 Getting projects online quicker, by building your social network on top of an existing social software or community platform, doesn’t necessarily translate into compromising on quality and your exact vision of how the site should turn out.